telefonicaid/fiware-orion/doc/manuals/user/cors.md

 ## Access-Control-Expose-Headers

-This header should be present in Orion's response for every request made with a valid Origin value.Orion allows a specific set of response headers to be accessed by the user agent (i.e. browser) in CORS requests and these are defined in [lib/rest/HttpHeaders.h](https://github.com/telefonicaid/fiware-orion/blob/master/src/lib/rest/HttpHeaders.h)
+This header should be present in Orion's response for every request made with a valid Origin value.
+Orion allows a specific set of response headers to be accessed by the user agent (i.e. browser) in CORS requests and these are defined in [lib/rest/HttpHeaders.h](https://github.com/telefonicaid/fiware-orion/blob/master/src/lib/rest/HttpHeaders.h)